5 Tips for Turning Your Caregiver Duties from Burdens to Opportunities

 Take Care of Your Health

-He must have been on to something because since mom passed, I have been told I look younger and that I have never been more relaxed.
+He must have been on to something because since Mom passed, I have been told I look younger and that I have never been more relaxed.
 Does that mean I was miserable in my caregiving?
-No not at all.
-I enjoyed the 2 ½ years with mom immensely.
+No, not at all.
+I enjoyed the two and a half years with Mom immensely.
 We spent more time together, talked more deeply and grew closer.
 But you have to be vigilant about your good health.

 Reach Out for Help

 Caregivers often think that they have to go it alone.
 Some are afraid to self-identify for fear of repercussions at work or in their social circles.
 However, caregiving is becoming more mainstream.
-Remember when someone you knew that you were aware of someone who was impacted by cancer?
+Remember when someone you knew was impacted by cancer?
 Well, dementia and Alzheimer’s are the diseases that can’t be avoided in the 21st Century.

 Make Time for Yourself